 Bags of Help

-We encourage our customers to bring their own reusable bags to Tesco.
-In August 2017 we replaced single use carrier bags with new Bags for Life made from 94% recyclable plastic, to help reduce bag use.
+We encourage our customers to bring their own reusable bags to Tesco and in August 2017 we replaced single use carrier bags with new Bags for Life made from 94% recyclable plastic, to help reduce bag use.
 Customers can have their Bag for Life replaced for free if broken or damaged, in store.

-The money raised from carrier bag sales is used to fund local projects across Britain.
+The money raised from the sale of the reusable Bag for Life is used to fund local projects across Britain.
 Projects range from improving community buildings and outdoor spaces, to new equipment, training coaches and volunteers, and hosting community events.
 Each time a customer shops they will be offered a blue token at the checkout and be able to vote for the project they want the money to go to.
-Every two months we hand out grants of up to £4,000, £2,000 and £1,000 in 566 regions across Britain.
-This equals up to £3,955,000 for communities monthly.
+Every two months we hand out grants of up to £4,000, £2,000 and £1,000 in 575 regions across Britain.
+This means we’re providing up to £4 million funding for communities every two months.

 Through their work in the community, our Community Champions are able to raise awareness of this initiative and encourage local charities and organisations to apply and offer support.

-We've awarded over £67 million in grants to over 21,000 community projects since launching in October 2015.
+Bags of Help has awarded over £71 million in grants to over 23,000 community projects since launching in October 2015.
 To make sure the money goes to causes that matter, we work with a charity called Groundwork.

 How do we work with Groundwork?